alanelias/laravel-mix-api/GULP.md

 gulp watch --template templatename --js
 ```

-Compile only css files without version and minify, and export them to public folder and exclude all except templatename and exclude all css files except css by using --css
+Compile only css files without version and minify, and export them to public folder and exclude all except templatename and exclude all js files except css by using --css
 ```
 gulp --template templatename --css
 ```